The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/3-securing-api-keys-and-environment-variables.md

 ![The client sends a request to the server without any API key.
 The server then sends a request using the API key and sends the fetched data back to the client.](img/express-api-middleman.svg)

-Let's update the `url` that our adapter function uses:
+Let's update the `url` that our adapter function uses and remove the filter code which is now handled server-side:

 ```js
 import { handleFetch } from './handleFetch';